deesclouds/frankie-knuckles-tribute-page/README.md

 **Tech used:** HTML, CSS

-Following freecodecamp to build out this tribute page to get a deeper understanding of the front end.

 ## Optimizations
 *(optional)*

 ## Lessons Learned:

-## Examples:
-Take a look at these couple examples that I have in my own portfolio:
+Following freecodecamp to build out this tribute page to get a deeper understanding of the front end.

 ## User Stories:
+These are the tests that the project needs to pass:

 - Your tribute page should have an element with a corresponding id="main", which contains all other elements
 - You should see an element with an id of title, which contains a string (i.e. text), that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug")